dokipen/express-endpoint/README.md

     ['once']

 Rules are executed in the order specified.
-Default rules are described below.
+Builtin rules are described below.

-## Rule Definitions
+## Rule

-express-endpoint validates and sanitizes parameters via rules.
+`express-endpoint` validates and sanitizes parameters via rules.

-express-endpoint comes with a set of rules, and custom rules are easily added.
-To add rules, set the 'rules' endpoint options.
-The default rules can still be used as long as you don't use the same rule name with your rules.
+`express-endpoint` comes with a set of builtin rules, and custom rules are easily added.
+To add rules, set the 'rules' `Endpoint` options.
+The default rules can still be used as long as you don't use the same rule name with your custom rules.
 Using the same name as a default rule will override that rule with your implementation.
-All rules expect an Array of values as input, but can return a single value.
+All rules accept an `Array` of values as input, but can return a single value.
 Make sure that any rules that return a single value are specified last.

  * default(v) - Sets the parameter to _v_ if it's not specified.
 This should usually be called first.